 Sailing Conquer Stanley Pond in one of Camp’s small and manageable Sunfish mini-sailboats – perfect for beginning mariners.
 Or, try out one of the new catamarans!
 Once you learn the basics, sign out a sailboat and let the breeze carry you through a relaxing afternoon.

 Sightseeing We don’t know why anyone would want to leave Camp (ever), but if you’d like to see a bit more of the White Mountain area while you are in Maine, head out on some fun off-site excursions.
 Past trips have included a drive up to the top of Mt.
-Washington where you can take in the spectacular views, a wonderful adventure into Portland for a historic and scenic tour of the Greater Portland Lighthouses, and a day spent discovering Portland’s Historic Old Port with a lunchtime cruise around lovely Casco Bay.
+Washington where you can take in the spectacular views, a wonderful adventure into Portland for a historic and scenic tour of the Greater Portland Lighthouses, a day spent discovering Portland’s Historic Old Port with a lunchtime cruise around lovely Casco Bay, a trip to the Portland Museum of Art, and the Mt.
+Attitash Zipline Adventure.
 (Some trips may involve additional fees.)

 Skinnydippin’ Soak your groove thang with the rest of the gang under the stars.
 A late-nite ‘Camp’ Camp favorite!